jpanther/dectorio/FAQ.md

 ## Does the mod work in multiplayer games?

 Yes, it _usually_ does and is regularly tested in multiplayer games.
 However, there are sometimes issues that arise when there are large mod packs on your server as there can be compatibility problems between individual mods.
-These are most often caused by the signs feature in Dectorio so sometimes toggling this off in the mod settings can workaround any errors.
 If you have an issue with a multiplayer save, [report an issue on GitHub](https://github.com/jpanther/Dectorio/issues) so I can investigate.

 ## What changed in the latest update?